Ludomancer/Tetris-Clone-Pixi.js/README.md

 * Enter = Accept

+**Note**
-Note : Created as a personal project to explore Pixi.js and Javascript.
+Created as a personal project to explore Pixi.js and Javascript.